 ZZ, VN, and PD permits, as well as University vehicles, are issued to vendors and University personnel whose jobs require them to park in different University locations throughout the day.
 ZZ permits are often issued to executives or Pitt employees whose job requires them to travel around campus.
 VN permits are issued to vendors who work directly with the University.
 Lastly, PD permits are issued to members of the Pitt Police Department.

-- A ZZ, VN, or PD permit, as well as a University vehicle, allow you to park close to most University buildings, and you are not restricted to just one lot.
+- A ZZ, VN, or PD permit, as well as a University vehicle, allows you to park close to most University buildings, and you are not restricted to just one lot.
 That means that you can move about campus throughout the day as your business requires.

 - Regulations differ from one parking area to another, and certain lots and garages are reserved at all times.
 Lots not shown on the green map are not available for parking with a ZZ, VN, or PD permit, as well as a University vehicle.
 ZZ, VN, and PD permits, as well as University vehicles, are not valid at meters.

 - Remember, always display your hangtag when parked on campus.
 If you don’t have your hangtag, and you are parked illegally as a result, you must immediately report the situation by contacting us during regular business hours, or Pitt Police after hours.